 Unanticipated migration inflows can have positive and negative economic and social consequences depending on policies implemented by the recipient country to cope with the manifold challenges.
 Model-based scientific assessments of in-migration on a country's national economy are hence needed, as is meaningful stakeholder deliberation of alternative policies to support the integration of refugees in ways that contribute to resilient and sustainable societies.

-The research contributes to emerging literature on large-scale ABMs by being one of the first studies to calibrate ABMs to the historical trends of key economic variables.
-The study will also be one of the first to pilot the use of large ABMs in an experimental gamified stakeholder (role playing) process.
-The scientific outputs of this study will hence be of interest to wide international audiences in fields such as computational economics, agent-based modeling, simulation games, stakeholder deliberation, and migration policy.
+The ABM2Policy project contributes to the growing body of literature on large-scale ABMs.
+It is one of the first studies to calibrate ABMs to the historical trends of key economic variables and to pilot the use of large ABMs in an experimental gamified stakeholder process.
+The findings of this study are expected to be of interest to a broad international audience, including those in the fields of computational economics, agent-based modeling, simulation games, stakeholder deliberation, and migration policy.

 The ABM2Policy project exceeded its initial objectives, demonstrating the versatility and potential of the ABMs.
 The ABM was not only capable of analyzing the economic implications of migration across different economic sectors and cohorts, but it also challenged the prevailing notion that ABMs are unsuitable for economic forecasting.
 After calibration and validation, the model proved to be a strong competitor against vector-autoregressive (VAR) and Dynamic Stochastic General Equilibrium (DSGE) models in out-of-sample forecasting of macroeconomic variables.

 In a pioneering move, the project showcased an online ABM-based Gamified Policy Exercise, advancing the concept of experiential learning.
 This exercise involved the participation of researchers and students specializing in migration and geography.